Is There Lye In Natural Soap?

 The element sodium (Na) is a highly reactive element that explodes if it touches water.

-But when they come together in a chemical reaction a totally different substance is created -- table salt (NaCl)!
+But when they come together in a chemical reaction a totally different substance is created, table salt (NaCl)!
 There is no explosive sodium and no deadly poisonous chloride gas left at the end of the reaction, only salt!

 Hominy is dried corn kernels reconstituted by soaking them in lye water until the germ is removed.
-Lye may also be used in the preparation of olives and pickles and can be used to remove skins from tomatoes other fruits and vegetables in preparation for canning.
+Lye may also be used in the curing of olives and pickles and can be used to remove skins from tomatoes other fruits and vegetables in preparation for canning.